Brachygastra mellifica: Queen to worker relatedness

 Queens within a single colony are highly related, which is consistent with the hypothesis that queens are only produced when the colony contains one queen.
 In a study on kin selection and relatedness the worker wasps were considerably more related to the queens than to other workers.
 On average, workers have an r=0.37 for relatedness to queens.

 Worker to worker relatedness

-B. mellifica genetics show high levels of relatedness among workers despite the large amount of queens per colony.
+B. mellifica genetics show high levels of relatedness among workers despite the large number of queens per colony.
 R=0.23 for all workers to each other, which is significantly lower than the relatedness of workers to queens.
 Genetic relatedness was determined in the study using PCR.
 DNA microsatellites are good genetic markers for studying relatedness due to their Mendelian behavior and high variability.
 DNA was sampled from the whole wasp, thorax and head, or thorax alone in this study.